reforia/reforia.github.io/_posts/unreal/engine/2024-12-21-bpvm-bytecode-I.md

 ---
 layout: post
-title: "But what is Blueprint? from Blueprint to Bytecode - I"
+title: "But what is Blueprint?
+From Blueprint to Bytecode - I"
 description:
   Curiosity calls adventurers to embark towards an ancient castle - Blueprint.
 We've heard a lot about how to wield it's magical power over the decades.
 But little did we know what's actually beneath it.
 So buckle up, because we are going deep.
 date: 2024-12-21 18:27 +0800